akashsheet10/Pharma_company_Analysis/README.md

    - Refresh all **Pivot Tables** (`Data → Refresh All`) to update KPIs automatically

 ---

-## 📬 Contact

-> Made with ❤️ for pharma analytics enthusiasts.
-> Feel free to connect or raise an issue if you have questions!

----

 ⭐ **If you found this dashboard useful, consider giving it a star!** ⭐